 Discreteness: Energy comes in discrete units (not continuous).
-(E.g., electron energy levels in atoms (discrete) vs. planetary orbits in solar system (continuous).
-Photons.)
+For example, electron energy levels in atoms are discrete, vs. planetary orbits in the solar system which we normally describe as continuous.
+Photons are discrete packets of energy, while the wave description of EM radiation is continuous.

 Uncertainty: